Tassim/homework4/README.md

 Tip:
 Time is your enemy, anything on the page, such as layout, color, time and score is there to disturb you super fast thinking process, so focus on the game.

-At the end of the game you get to add your name to the highscore list and compare yourself with the top 5.
+At the end of the game you get to add your name to the highscore list and compare yourself with the top highscores.

 Good luck!